Skip to content

 Pharmacies, drug companies, and pharmacy benefit managers have all been exposed in the media for unethical practices.
 With so much money at play, some entities are doing all they can to maximize their revenue.
 It is crucial National CooperativeRx works to identify products and service providers that may result in low value and higher costs to our members.

-This means using our clinical experts and our high dollar claim review programs to manage high-cost medications and save millions of dollars from going into the wrong hands.
+This means using our clinical experts and our innovative programs to manage high-cost/low-value medications and save millions of dollars from going into the wrong hands.

 Pharmacies

-Beginning in October of 2017, our in-house pharmacists noticed some disturbing trends as part of our high-dollar claim review process for non-specialty drugs.
-Unusual dispensing patterns were identified for some pharmacies.
-Investigation found that in some cases participants were receiving product(s) that were not requested.
+Our in-house pharmacists continue to notice some disturbing trends as part of our high-dollar claim review processes for non-specialty and specialty drugs.
+Unusual dispensing patterns by some pharmacies are among those trends, leading our pharmacists to investigate further.
+Their findings have identified that in some cases participants receive product(s) that were not requested.

-In other cases, claims were being billed to the pharmacy benefit of participants without their knowledge and no product was received.
-We worked closely with CVS Caremark’s pharmacy network and audit departments to address fraudulent activities like these, mitigate such actions in the future and help ensure plan sponsors avoid unnecessary expenses from these outlier pharmacies.
+In other cases, our pharmacists have identified claims that were billed to the pharmacy benefit of participants without their knowledge and no product was received.
+We continue to work closely with CVS Caremark’s pharmacy network and audit departments to address fraudulent activities like these, mitigate such actions in the future, and help ensure plan sponsors avoid unnecessary expenses from these outlier pharmacies.

 Drug Companies

 Did you know some drug companies will take two generic drugs and combine them into one pill, then charge brand drug pricing?
-For example, a person could take ibuprofen and an acid controller for $25 per month.
+For example, a person could take ibuprofen and an acid controller for less than $50 over the counter (>90 pill quantity).
 Or that person could take Duexis.
-It has the same ingredients, but for the convenience of taking one pill instead of two, Duexis costs $2,600 per month.
+It has the same ingredients, but for the convenience of taking one pill instead of two.
+Brand name Duexis costs around $3,000, or its generic alternative costs around $1,000 (90 pill quantity).

 Staying on top of pricing schemes like these is a full-time job.
-The development of National CooperativeRx fraud, waste and abuse programs and services helps keep drugs like Duexis off our members’ formularies.
+The development of National CooperativeRx fraud, waste and abuse programs and services helps keep high-cost/low-value medications off our members’ formularies.

 Pharmacy Benefit Managers

-National CooperativeRx partners with CVS Health because they do many things well.
-However, with 94M² covered lives, CVS Health simply cannot provide the personal level of service that our members deserve.
-This is where National CooperativeRx steps in to provide additional service and support.
-While employers in the 2019 CVS Health Employer Book of Business paid $1,456 per participant per year (PPPY), members of National CooperativeRx only paid $1,158 PPPY.
-And this is before our 100% rebate pass-through is factored in.
+National CooperativeRx partners with CVS Caremark because they do many things well.
+However, with 89M² plan members, CVS Caremark simply cannot provide the personal level of service that our members deserve.
+This is where National CooperativeRx steps in to provide additional service, support, and savings.

-Plan sponsors with National CooperativeRx saved a collective $97M over their peers who were with CVS Health directly.
-This is due to the added oversight and value National CooperativeRx provides.
+Plan sponsors with National CooperativeRx generally see lower per-member-per-year (PMPY) spend over their peers who are with CVS Caremark directly.
+Benchmark comparisons typically show a difference upwards of 15% before rebates.
+Our lower PMPY spend is due to the added oversight and value National CooperativeRx provides.

 MORE EDUCATIONAL BRIEFS